 Constant value is understandable as nonchangeable value like PI=3.141592… value in math.
 Usually, you use constants in your programs, but don’t realize that they are constants.
 For instance:

 x=x+3; The number 3 is a constant which will be compiled directly in addition operation.
 Constants can be character or string.
 Like in function printf(“Hello World\n”); “Hello World” is a string constant that is placed in program memory and will never change.

 It is usually recommended to declare constants by using identifier with reserved word const:

 const int No=44;

-By identifying the variable as constant will cause compiler to store this variable in program memory rather than in RAM, thus saving space in RAM.
-If special functions used, then constants can be also stored in EEPROM memory.
+Identifying the variable as constant will cause the compiler to store this variable in program memory rather than in RAM, thus saving space in RAM.
+If special functions are used, then constants can also be stored in EEPROM memory.

 Few words for the numeric constants.
 Numeric constants can be declared in many ways indicating their base.

 - Decimal integer constants (base 10) consist of one or more digits, 0 through 9, where 0 cannot be used as the first digit.